PrimalNinja/cyborgzoscii/README.md

 ### Available Now.
 MIT Licensed.
 No Waiting.

-While the industry scrambles to deploy post-quantum cryptography, migrating to new algorithms, wondering which lattice-based scheme will survive scrutiny, worrying about implementation bugs in complex new protocols...
+While the industry scrambles to deploy post-quantum encryption, migrating to new algorithms, wondering which lattice-based scheme will survive scrutiny, worrying about implementation bugs in complex new protocols...

 ZOSCII is here.
 Today.
 Open source.
 MIT Licensed.